Self testing LED emergency lights check themselves automatically

 2) Easy to install

 4) Testing causes no disruption to the normal operation of the building

 5) Staggered tests mean all areas are protected in the event of a power failure

-Each self-test product is fitted with an automatic, self-test function that will commission and test itself in accordance with the requirements of EN62034 Standards.
+Each self test emergency lighting product is fitted with an automatic, self test function that will commission and test itself in accordance with the requirements of EN62034 Standards.
 Monthly (ten minute functional) and annual (full three-hour duration) tests will be automatically completed as well as checks for things such as battery charge condition.

 a) On installation, a date will be randomly assigned by the luminaire's internal clock for the first monthly and first annual test.